avi-perl/Parsel-Selector-API/README.md

 - Parse any text content on the internet with a Regex pattern.
 - Test out how the site you're working on reacts to different User-Agents.
 - Built with Fast API which provides Swagger and ReDoc documentation.
+- Caching functionality on unique url/user_agent combos when the requests status_code = 200, suppressing the API from calling an endpoint too frequently.

 ## Installation
 You can clone this repo for your own hosted version, or you can use the hosted version at https://parsel-selector-api.herokuapp.com/docs